nbn™ Sky Muster™ satellite

 Note that not all nbn™ Sky Muster™ providers offer education ports, plus plans, or business plans.

-BIRRR has created a detailed breakdown and analysis of the basic 12/1 and Plus plans of all the Sky Muster providers, identifying those with the best value as at 1 August 2020.
-These comparisons will be reviewed and updated every few months.
+BIRRR has created a detailed breakdown and analysis of the basic 12/1 and Plus plans of all the Sky Muster providers, identifying those with the best value as at 14 July 2021.
+These comparisons will be reviewed and updated quarterly.

 The full-sized images can be seen by clicking on the thumbnail pictures, below.

 This BIRRR chart provides an excellent comparison of the Sky Muster service providers, comparing important aspects of the provider such as customer service, how your usage is displayed, and other information.
 Click on the thumbnail to open the full-sized image (2Mb).

 You can also check individual plans on the suppliers’ websites, or use a comparison site such as WhistleOut.